misterhat/livelook/README.md

 ### livelook.downloadFile(username, file, [fileStart = 0])
-download a file from a user. this returns a `ReadableStream`, and will also emit a `queue` event with its position if we can't download it immediately. pass in `fileStart` to indicate where to begin downloading the file (to resume interrupted downloads).
+download a file from a user. this returns a `ReadableStream`, and will also emit a `queue` event with its position if we can't download it immediately. pass in `fileStart` to indicate where to begin downloading the file in bytes (to resume interrupted downloads).

 ## how it works